RagnarB83/ash-documentation/docs/ORCA-interface.rst

                         orcablocks=blocks, nprocs=8, moreadfile="orbitals.gbw")

+Note: For parallel-ASH calculations (ASH in parallel, ORCA in serial).
+The full path to the moreadfile may be required.

 The ORCA object is then used by passing it to a function: e.g. Singlepoint, an optimizer, a QM/MM object, NumFreq function etc.
 When the ORCA object is run (e.g. by the Singlepoint function, an optimizer etc.) it will create an ORCA inputfile that will always be called orca-input.inp.
 This inputfile will look familiar to any ORCA user as it will contain a "Simpleinput line", Block-input